dhrubajyoti98/cLyapunovExponent/README.md

 Rahul Sundar, Contact: <rahul.sundar95@gmail.com>

-## Other examples/features/functinalities to be added:
+## Other examples/features/functionalities to be added:
-- [ ] Sample codes for some simple maps and non-linear odes.
+- [ ] Sample codes for some other simple maps and non-linear ODEs.
 (Example: Logistic, lorentz, forced duffing)
 - [ ] Comments and cleaning up of the code base for user friendliness
-- [ ] Interfacing with the N_ODE Solver
 - [ ] Orthonormalisation methods: householder transformation, givens rotation, cholesky decomposition, modified gram schmidt process.
 - [ ] Wolfe's algorithm for Lyapunov exponents if possible given just a time series